 \subsection{Matter effects on flavor transformation in the quantum kinetic approach}

 We now investigate the role of matter in flavor conversion relaxing the simplifying assumptions characterizing the bulb model and relying on Eqs.~\ref{timedep1} and \ref{timedep2}.
 This means that we now do not consider a stationary neutrino ensemble.
-In this case, the motion of neutrinos is taken into account through the additive term (vs.~in the time-independent formalism, a multiplicative factor $1/\cos\theta$ appears).
-Hence, we should expect a qualitatively different impact of matter on the flavor evolution, since the background matter should suppress flavor instabilities in space but not in time~\cite{Dasgupta:2016dbv,Abbar:2017pkh}, and a partial cancellation of matter effects occurs for a non-stationary neutrino gas~\cite{Abbar:2015fwa,Dasgupta:2015iia}.
+In this case, the motion of neutrinos is taken into account through the additive term (vs.~a multiplicative factor $1/\cos\theta$ appearing in the time-independent formalism).
+Hence, we should expect a qualitatively different impact of matter on flavor evolution, since the background matter should suppress flavor instabilities in space, but not in time~\cite{Dasgupta:2016dbv,Abbar:2017pkh}, and a partial cancellation of matter effects occurs for a non-stationary neutrino gas~\cite{Abbar:2015fwa,Dasgupta:2015iia}.

-Equations~\ref{timedep1} and \ref{timedep2} include the advective term ($\vec{v} \cdot \nabla$) which is responsible for hindering matter suppression of flavor conversion.
+Equations~\ref{timedep1} and \ref{timedep2} include the advective term ($\vec{v} \cdot \nabla$), which is responsible for hindering matter suppression of flavor conversion.
 In fact, if we assume that the advective term suppresses the flavor instability in the presence of a significant matter term, then the term $\vec{v} \cdot \nabla \rho_{ex}$ should be small at the radius where the system transitions from flavor stable to flavor unstable ($r_{\textrm{instab}}$).
 This implies that the system should behave like a homogeneous gas at $r_{\textrm{instab}}$ and hence be unstable~\cite{Duan:2005cp, Esteban-Pretel:2008ovd}.
 Matter cannot suppress the neutrino flavor instability due to the advective term.
 This fact can be demonstrated by performing numerical simulations in the time-dependent formalism with and without the matter term, as shown in the following.

 We focus on the post-bounce time $t_{\textrm{pb}} = 0.05$~s, which exhibits flavor instability due to the vacuum term (without ELN crossings).
 We deliberately choose this configuration because, in the presence of ELN crossings, the growth rate of fast conversion is very large, and matter suppression is not feasible.
-In order to make the problem tractable, we use a suppression factor $\xi = 10^{-3}$ in Eq.~\ref{eq:Hnunu}; note that this is different than the case considered in the main text where $\xi = 10^{-2}$ in order to minimize the computational time, however, our conclusions should not qualitatively depend on the choice of $\xi$.
+In order to make the problem tractable, we use a suppression factor $\xi = 10^{-3}$ in Eq.~\ref{eq:Hnunu}; note that this is different than the case considered in the main text (where no suppression factor is used) in order to minimize the computational time.
+However, our conclusions should not qualitatively depend on the choice of $\xi$.